United Nation High Commissioner for Refugees

 Closing Date: 3 October, 2019 16:00 hrs (Local time)

 Staff members who wish to be considered for this position should send a motivation letter by email to [email protected]

 PLEASE REFER TO PPAL REGULATION No.16-22 on eligibility to apply (IOM/49-FOM/50/2012 dated 15 June refers).

-Applicants should clearly indicate the Title of the Position and Vacancy Notice Number: ZAMLU/VA/2019/003 Please note that applications that do not have the post title and/or vacancy number on top of the envelope shall not be CONSIDERED.
+Applicants should clearly indicate the Title of the Position and Vacancy Notice Number: ZAMLU/VA/2019/003 Please note that applications which do not have the post title and/or vacancy number on top of the envelope shall not be CONSIDERED.

 Candidates will be required to sit for a test.

-Due to the volume of applications, only short listed candidates will be invited for interview.
+Due to the volume of applications, only short-listed candidates will be invited for interview.

 Former UNHCR General Service staff members, having held an Indefinite or FTA appointment for an uninterrupted period of at least one year may apply for internally advertised vacancies at their previous grade or equivalent or one grade above, if the seniority requirements are met, for a period of two years following separation.

 External candidates should submit a letter of motivation along with a duly completed Personal History Form.